DamSenton/Travel-Japan-Master/README.md

 The project is an in-depth travel guide for Japan, and also provides a gallery of personal photographs to highlight some of my favourite places in Japan.

-This websiet also provides the user with a mock-up booking form, in which they can select from various options to build their own holiday, and recieve a personalised holiday quote back.
+This website also provides the user with a mock-up booking form, in which they can select from various options to build their own holiday, and recieve a personalised holiday quote back.

 ![Responsive Design](/assets/images/responsive-designs.PNG)